What's the Difference Between Captions and Translations?

 How can Williams AV Help Me?

 How can Williams AV help me with automated captioning?

 Caption Assist is a AI-based captioning system that will put live captioning onto a video feed.
 Live audio from a microphone or other source is sent to the cloud and the audio is transcribed into text for captions.
-Captions can be made in over 27+ languages.
+Captions can be made in many languages.

 How can Williams AV help me with automated translation?